 ESFJs are influencers who value loyalty and duty, which makes them uniquely conscious of social status.
 Looking bad on the holidays, like forgetting a gift for a loved one or underdressing for a fancy occasion, is this stylish personality’s version of a holiday nightmare.

 Naturally diplomatic and warm, the ENFJ is the glue that holds communities and groups together.
 A family fight on Christmas Eve or a heated debate totally lacking in empathy would majorly rain on this charismatic, harmonious personality type’s parade.

 ENTJ: The Commander

 The ENTJ is an incredible leader, and that’s because they’re so efficient and energetic.
 Any inefficient, slow-moving situation where they’re not in charge — like being in the passenger’s seat in a traffic jam on the way to Grandma’s house — would grind the ENTJ’s gears.

-What’s your worst holiday nightmare?
+What’s your worst holiday nightmare, and your Myers-Briggs type?
 Tell us @BritandCo!

 - 7 Totally Unexpected Ways to Use Your Myers-Briggs Results - Brit ... ›

 - Home Office Decor By Myers-Briggs Personality Type - Brit + Co ›

 - Myers-Briggs Netflix Series Watchlist — Brit + Co - Brit + Co ›

 - Financial Myers-Briggs Personality Types And Relationships — Brit ... ›